 The layout and design of the HighScope classroom facilitate the implementation of the curriculum.
 The room is divided into specialized areas each intended to develop a specific behavior.
 Likewise, the areas of the room are adapted for the differences between the various ages and developmental stages of children in the room.

 These rooms are arranged with best quality commercially-available materials to allow the children easy access and visual accessibility.
 The basic areas are:

-Art – This area contains all types of art material to initiate creative play, including: paint, paper, glue, fat crayons, play-dough, etc. This area has a tiled floor to facilitate clean-up.
+Art – This area contains all types of art-related materials to initiate creative play, including: paint, paper, glue, fat crayons, play-dough, and other age-appropriate items.
+This area has a tiled floor to facilitate clean-up.

-Block – This area is stocked with many types of blocks of rudimentary shape and form providing basic material for design and building, including: wooden blocks, brightly colored plastic blocks, cardboard brick blocks, soft foam blocks, larger nesting cubes, cars, animals and people for props.
-This area has a low napped rug to decrease the noise level.
+Block – This area is stocked with many types of blocks of rudimentary shapes and forms, providing basic materials for design and building, including: wooden blocks, brightly colored plastic blocks, cardboard brick blocks, soft foam blocks, larger nesting cubes, cars, and animals and people for props.
+This area has a low-napped rug to decrease the noise level.

-House/Social – This area contains replicas and real examples of household goods including: cups, bowls, cans, pots and pans, puppets and dolls, etc. This area is situated next to the block area to encourage reciprocal and role play, and to bring imaginative effects to fruition.
+House/Social – This area contains replicas and real examples of household goods including: cups, bowls, cans, pots and pans, puppets and dolls, and related items.
+This area is situated next to the block area to encourage reciprocal and role play, and to bring imaginative effects to fruition.

-Quiet – This area helps to create a cozy, secure, insulated area where children can participate in quiet activities such as reading, writing, or relaxing alone or in small groups.
+Quiet – This zone helps to create a cozy, secure, insulated area where children can participate in quiet activities such as reading, writing, or relaxing alone or in small groups.
 An assortment of books and story-telling props are available.
 Thought-provoking games and manipulative toys are included in the area for the development of cognitive skills.
-This area has a low napped rug to help create the intended atmosphere.
+This area has a low-napped rug to help create the intended atmosphere.